santisbon/static-site/README.md

 Review the documentation on the AWS link above.
 Then follow the instructions on this README to deploy the solution.

 ## CloudFront Response Header Policy
-In `templates/cloudfront-site.yaml` edit the Content Security Policy for the response headers for the CloudFront distribution, if needed.
+In `templates/cloudfront-site.yaml` edit the Content Security Policy for the response headers for the CloudFront distribution and the CloudFront Function that rewrites URLs, as needed.
 Examples shown in this fork:
 - Your app needs to load a script from a CDN on a different domain.
 - Your app needs to connect to an API or load images from another domain.
 - You need to load your app's manifest file.
+- You need to rewrite the request's URI for your Single Page App.

 <details>